Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Matched setting: a formal lower-bound on noise stability and generalization

 \end{thm}

 Theorem~\ref{thm:distr_match} states a lower bound for learning in the extended input space.
 We use the input doubling to guarantee that the hypothesis class $\mathcal{F}$ resulting from the orbit of $\bar f$, i.e., $\orb(\bar f) = \{ \bar f \circ \pi : \pi \in S_{2n} \}$, is not degenerate to a single function, as this could then be learned using a proper choice of the initialization (i.e., one can simply set the weights of the neural network at initialization to represent the unique function, if the network has enough expressivity).
 Instead, the input doubling prohibits such representation shortcut and ensures that the structural properties of the function is what creates the difficulty of learning, irrespective of the choice of the initialization.
 For instance, consider the full parity function on all of the input bits.
 The orbit of this function contains only that specific function, and one can learn that function by choosing a proper initialization on a neural net of depth 2.
-However, with an input doubling, this function becomes hard to learn {\it no matter what} the initialization is \cite{kearns1998efficient,AS20}.
+However, with an input doubling, this function becomes hard to learn {\it no matter what} the initialization is~\cite{kearns1998efficient,AS20}.
 One can remove this input doubling requirement by assuming that $f$ is non-extremal (i.e., no terms of degree $\theta(n)$ in the Fourier basis) and non-dense (i.e., poly$(n)$-sized Fourier spectrum), see Appendix~\ref{sec:no_input_augmentation}.

 The proof of Theorem~\ref{thm:distr_match} uses~\cite{AS20} which obtains a lower-bound in terms of the cross-predictability (CP) (instead of the noise stability).
 The CP is a complexity measure of a \emph{class} of functions, rather than a single function.
-For the orbit of $\bar f$, the CP is defined as
+For the orbit of $\bar f$, the CP is defined as $\CP(\orb(\bar f)) = \E_{\pi \sim_U S_{2n} } [\E_{X \sim_U {\mathbb{F}_2^{2n}}} [ \bar f(X) \cdot \bar f \circ \pi (X) ]^2 ]$.
 We give a more general definition of CP in Appendix~\ref{sec:proof_distr_match} (we believe that the CP also extends to other invariances than permutations and non i.i.d. distributions).

 Theorem~\ref{thm:distr_match} states that if the target function is highly noise unstable, specifically if there exists $\delta< 1/4$ such that $ \Stab_\delta[f]$ decreases faster than any inverse polynomial in $n$, then GD will not learn the $2n$-extension of $f$ (or $f$ itself if it is non-extremal/dense) in polynomial time and with a polynomially sized neural network initialized at random.
 So in that sense, the noise-stability gives a proxy to generalization error, as observed in~\cite{Zhang2021PointerVR}.
 More specifically, this result is about failure of the weakest form of learning no matter what the architecture is.
 One could also consider `regular' architectures (such as with isotropic layers) and stronger learning requirements; for this it is known that the `Fourier leap' from~\cite{abbe2021staircase} is a relevant complexity measure, and we leave investigations of regular architectures to future work.
 More details of the proof of Theorem~\ref{thm:distr_match} are in Appendix~\ref{sec:proof_distr_match}.
 In Appendix~\ref{sec:NSforPVR}, we explain how the noise stability of PVR functions can be computed, and the implications to the result of Theorem~\ref{thm:distr_match}.